 People who have been exposed during a meningitis outbreak

-At-risk people over age 55 who are at risk of meningococcal disease and who have not received the vaccine previously and who require only a single dose (for example, travelers)
+People over age 55 who are at risk of meningococcal infection, who have not received the vaccine previously, and who require only 1 dose (for example, travelers)

-If people have a temporary illness, doctors usually wait to give the vaccine until the illness resolves (see also CDC: Who Should NOT Get Vaccinated With These Vaccines?).
+If people have a temporary illness, doctors usually wait to give any meningococcal vaccine until the illness resolves (see also CDC: Who Should NOT Get Vaccinated With These Vaccines?).

 Side Effects of Meningococcal Vaccine

-The injection site may become sore, swollen, and red.
+Side effects are usually mild and may include soreness, swelling, and redness at the injection site.
 Some people have headaches and feel tired.
-A few people have a fever.
+A few people may have a fever.

 More Information